-It is essential that the harmonic emission of the appliances that you wish to purchase are identified prior to making your order because there can be a large discrepancy between appliances and some makes/models will require stronger connection characteristics.
+It is essential that the harmonic emission of the appliances that you wish to purchase is identified prior to making your order because there can be a large discrepancy between appliances and some makes/models will require stronger connection characteristics.

 This may result in the DNO rejecting installations or requiring reinforcement costs to be able to accept the connection.
 Manufacturers will make a declaration of the required "fault level power" to mitigate harmonic concerns and the lower the number the easier it is for the DNO to make a connection.
-Your DNO planner will be able to advise on the network harmonic impact of any chargers you are considering.